prism-em/prismatic/MATLAB/README.md

 is modified to use a single precision GPU array.

 PRISM03_ajp.m is MEX accelerated and requires compilation of PRISM03_mex.cpp.
 See `HOWTO_compile_mex.txt` for information about the actual compilation call.
+You can adjust the number of threads used with the NUM_THREADS macro defined in `PRISM03.cpp`

 It is a little tricky to compile CUDA code and link it with MATLAB.
 In principle there is `mexcuda`, but it doesn't seem to be compatible with the latest version